radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 ---
 # Application Logs

 This guide outlines the steps to review logs for a specific application.
 Log files let you monitor activities and troubleshoot errors in your application.
-They outline the event description, a date and time stamp of when the event occurred, and the email of the user who triggered the event.
 The information contained in these logs is helpful if you require assistance from Radiant Logic Support to troubleshoot problems if they arise.

 Environment Operations Center is connected to Elastic and displays the Elastic monitoring user interface directly within the Environment Operations Center logging tab.
 This allows you to review environment logs directly in Environment Operations Center without having to navigate away from the application.